MuhtasimTanmoy/notebook/Networking/WebRTC.md

  - The candidates can be packed in the original offer, or can be sent independently after the offer is sent.
 The latter is known as trickle ICE

-## Process keywords
+## Keywords

-- Signalling is not standard - SIP, Jingle.
+- Signalling is not standard
+    - SIP, Jingle
-- RTP Media Session - Described by SDP
+- RTP Media Session
+    - Described by SDP
-- RTCWeb Media Extensions - ICE NAT Traversal - Secure RTP
+- RTCWeb Media Extensions
+    - ICE NAT Traversal
+    - Secure RTP
-- ICE Hole Punching can establish direct p2p session between browsers behind different NAT
+- `ICE Hole Punching` can establish direct `p2p` session between browsers behind different NAT
-- If both browsers behind same NAT hole punching stablish connection that never leaves
+- If both browsers behind same `NAT hole punching` stablish connection that never leaves
-- In some cases hole punching fails, TURN Relay can work
+- In some cases hole punching fails, `TURN Relay` can work
+- Some website serves static assets from other peer

 # Recources